||Full-time & Part-time Students:

 ||Out-of-Country or International Residents

 South Carolina residents age 60 or over who are not employed full time are eligible for a tuition waiver.
 The student must meet applicable pre-requisites.
 Other fees, books and supplies are the responsibility of the student.
 Procedures for senior citizens are available in the Registrar’s Office.

-- Lab fee: (assessed for each course with a lab, unless program specified) $30-$45 per course with a required lab.
+- Lab fee (assessed for each course with a lab): $30-$45 per course with a required lab.

-- Distance Learning and Hybrid Distance Learning Fee: $21 per course
+- Distance Learning online/hybrid distance learning fee: $21 per course

 Other Non-Academic Fees

 - Credit/Debit Card Convenience fee: A 2% service fee will be applied to all payments.
 The minimum service fee will be $0.25.

 - Payment Plan Administrative fee (non-refundable): $30

 - Payment Plan Late fee: $50 (per each late payment)

 - Returned checks fee: $25 (per incident plus bank fees)